shiftsecurityleft/example-nodejs-express-app/README.md

 ## Before you start make sure you have following
 -   Gitlab account
 -   AWS Account with temporary Administrator Role access
--   Workstation with Git verions 2.2X or greater
+-   Workstation with Git verison 2.2X or greater

 ## Quick Start Guide